FS2020-USER-TESTER/GNS530W_CDI_MOD_FOR_C310R/README.md

 ## Usable with both GNS530 mods:

-1. The primary target of this add-on mode is the WT GNS530W mod installed from marketplace.
+1. The primary target of this add-on mode is the WT GNS530W mod installed from marketplace or AAU1.
 2. The mod from pms50.com can also be used and split CDI should be functional.

 ## What about the GTN750 mods:

-1. This mod includes recomended changes to allow hot-swap using EFB tablet.
-Specifically the GNS530/GNS430 are disabled when hidden.
+1. This mod includes latest recomended variable settings to correctly allow GPS selection using EFB tablet.
+When either GTN750 mod is present but not selected it is disabled.
+2. The GPS selection in tablet should be made on the ground before programming GPS.
+Switching selected GPS in the air is not recomended.
 2. The hot-swap feature remains a work-in progress.
-Consult the GTN750 provider discords for latest information on using GTN750 on the C310R.
+Consult your GTN750 provider's discord for latest information on using GTN750 with the C310R.
 3. The split CDI behavior is not available in GTN750 mods at this time.